Take the famed Act One Producing & Entertainment Executive Program online.

 Q: What is the structure/schedule for the Summer Program?

 A: Classes and workshops are held every Saturday from 9AM to 6PM, from June through the end of August.
 There’s also the occasional special event during the week, at night.
 But the program is designed for working people, whether that be an internship, part-time or full-time position.
 Students can work up to 40 hours a week and still participate in all the Act One Summer Program.

 Q: Do I need to live in Los Angeles to go through the Producing Program?

 Q: Does Act One help students find housing?

-A: Students are responsible for their own housing.
+A: No. Students are responsible for their own housing.
 Act One does not officially facilitate or find housing for students.
 That said, we often hear about available housing, and pass along that info to students.
 We also have an alumni Facebook page, where alums often post housing notices.
 Church classifieds and other students are usually your best bet for finding housing.

 Q: Why do you need my resume/future plans/etc.?